Working to keep everyone safe

 At fire inspections, attention is paid to independent preparedness.

 The rescue department's supervisory task comprises a number of different measures.
 For example, it may include supervision based on documents, assessment of reports, supervisory visits and guidance.
 Supervision is carried out in close cooperation between different authorities.

-For more information about supervision and fire inspections, contact your local rescue department.
+If you need fire inspection or want to have more information about supervision and fire inspections, contact your local rescue department.